What Services are Available on the Coral Coast?

 Phone, Internet and Post Office

-For staying in touch, Digicel Fiji and Vodafone Fiji are the main phone carriers in Fiji and both have offices along Market Road in the town centre.
+To stay in touch, Digicel Fiji and Vodafone Fiji are the main phone carriers in Fiji, and both have offices along Market Road in the town centre.
+Their opening hours are typically from 8 am to 5 pm Monday to Friday, 8 am to 1 pm on Saturday, and closed on Sunday.

 For mail, there are two post offices along the Coral Coast, including:

-- Post Office, Lawaqa Road, Sigatoka, 8am-4pm Monday to Friday and 8am-1pm Saturday
+- Post Office, Lawaqa Road, Sigatoka, from 8 am to 4 pm Monday to Friday, and from 8 am to 1 pm Saturday

-- Korolevu Post Office, Queens Road, Korolevu, 8am-4pm Monday to Friday.
+- Korolevu Post Office, Queens Road, Korolevu, from 8 am to 4 pm Monday to Friday

 WiFi is available in the Coral Resorts and other accommodations.
 Learn more in our guide on Where to Get WiFi in Fiji.